Last reviewed 18 January 2023

-14.4 For Event Services described as "self-service" (including the Bronze tier for Event Applications and the Standard or Enhanced tiers for Audience Response App services), we act as Data Processor and we will process Personal Data for you as Data Controller and act in accordance with your instructions (including any instructions of a general nature).
+14.4 For Event Services described as "self-service" we act as Processor and we will process Personal Data for you as Controller and act in accordance with your instructions (including any instructions of a general nature).

 14.5 We may disclose Personal Data to:

-14.5.1 our personnel, contractors and other third parties assisting us to provide services to you to the extent necessary to perform the services.
+14.5.1 Our personnel, contractors and other third parties who assist us to provide services to you to the extent necessary to perform the services.

 14.6 We will not transfer or permit the transfer of Personal Data to third parties located in countries outside the European Economic Area unless the European Commission has issued a valid adequacy decision for that country or that third party has accepted standard contractual clauses in a form approved by the European Commission.

-14.7 The terms Personal Data, Data Controller, Data Processor, processing and Data Subject have the meanings given to them in applicable data protection law.
+14.7 The terms Personal Data, Controller, Processor, processing and Data Subject have the meanings given to them in applicable data protection law.

 15. Governing Law and Jurisdiction

-15.1 These terms and conditions, each contract and any non-contractual terms arising from any contract are governed by and shall be construed in accordance with English law and you and we hereby submit to the exclusive jurisdiction of the English courts.
+15.1 These terms and conditions and any non-contractual terms arising in connection with any services provided under these terms and conditions are governed by, and shall be construed, in accordance with English law and you and we hereby submit to the exclusive jurisdiction of the English courts.